Tunisia Travel Photos: 31 Stunning Images to Inspire Your Visit

 Home to a colossal amphitheater, El Jem is another one of the tourist places in Tunisia that is a UNESCO World Heritage Site.
 It’s a great place to photograph the grandeur of Roman architecture.

-💡Photo tip: Visit El Jem Colosseum early in the morning to avoid crowds and capture the best light.
+💡Photo tip: Visit the El Jem Colosseum early in the morning to avoid crowds and capture the best light.

 Djerba Island